ozanhazer/laravel-discuss/README.md

  route_prefix  | discuss          | Prefix for the urls
  table_prefix  | discuss          | Prefix for the database tables.
-Can be set as empty string. user_model    | App\User::class  | User class for the authors of discussion posts profile_route | discussions.user | Name of the route for user profile page
+Can be set as empty string. user_model    | App\User::class  | User class for the authors of discussion posts profile_route | discuss.user     | Name of the route for user profile page

 ### Customizing the User model

-A profile page for the authors of the discussions is provided.
+A profile page for the authors of the discuss is provided.
 An author is an instance of `App\User` class by default.
 If `User` class is moved to another namespace in your project or you need to use a different model you may change the `user_model` config key above.